cometcult/cometaws/README.md

 ### Running shipitfile

-Use `./bin/cometshipit` to launch a shipit instance bootstrapped with `CometDeployer` which is not initialized until `cometDeployer.configureShipit(shipit, config)` is completed.
+Use `./bin/cometshipit` to launch a shipit instance bootstrapped with `cometaws` which will delay initialization of shipit until `cometDeployer.configureShipit(shipit, config)` is run, thus allowing dynamic configuration of config before executing tasks.

 ## License